+[25 Pa.
+Code § 123.1(c):]
-A person responsible for any source specified in subsections (a)(1) -- (7) or (9) [condition #001] shall take all reasonable actions to prevent particulate matter from becoming airborne.
-These actions shall include, but not be limited to, the following:

-(1) Use, where possible, of water or chemicals for control of dust in the demolition of buildings or structures, construction operations, the grading of roads, or the clearing of land.

-(2) Application of asphalt, oil, water or suitable chemicals on dirt roads, material stockpiles and other surfaces which may give rise to airborne dusts.

-(3) Paving and maintenance of roadways.

-(4) Prompt removal of earth or other material from paved streets onto which earth or other material has been transported by trucking or earth moving equipment, erosion by water, or other means.
+- (c) A person responsible for any source specified in subsections (a)(1)-(7) or (9) [Condition #002, above] shall take all reasonable actions to prevent particulate matter from becoming airborne.
+These actions include, but not be limited to, the following: - (1) Use, where possible, of water or chemicals for control of dust in the demolition of buildings or structures, construction operations, the grading of roads or the clearing of land. - (2) Application of asphalt, oil, water or suitable chemicals on dirt roads, material stockpiles and other surfaces which may give rise to airborne dusts. - (3) Paving and maintenance of roadways. - (4) Prompt removal of earth or other material from paved streets onto which earth or other material has been transported by trucking or earth moving equipment, erosion by water, or other means.

+Limitations

+[25 Pa.
+Code § 123.31(a):]

+- (a) Limitations are as follows: - (1) If control of malodorous air contaminants is required under subsection (b) [Condition #004, above], emissions shall be incinerated at a minimum of 1200°F for at least 0.3 second prior to their emission into the outdoor atmosphere. - (2) Techniques other than incineration may be used to control malodorous air contaminants if such techniques are equivalent to or better than the required incineration in terms of control of the odor emissions and are approved in writing by the Department.

-# 012 [25 Pa.
-Code §129.14] Open burning operations
+[25 Pa.
+Code §129.14]

-(a) Not applicable
+Open burning operations

-(b) No person may permit the open burning of material in an area outside of air basins in a manner that:

-(1) The emissions are visible, at any time, at the point such emissions pass outside the property of the person on whose land the open burning is being conducted.

-(2) Malodorous air contaminants from the open burning are detectable outside the property of the person on whose land the open burning is being conducted.

-(3) The emissions interfere with the reasonable enjoyment of life or property.

-(4) The emissions cause damage to vegetation or property.
+- (a) [Does not apply] - (b) Outside of air basins.
+No person may permit the open burning of material in an area outside of air basins in a manner that: - (1) The emissions are visible, at any time, at the point such emissions pass outside the property of the person on whose land the open burning is being conducted. - (2) Malodorous air contaminants from the open burning are detectable outside the property of the person on whose land the open burning is being conducted. - (3) The emissions interfere with the reasonable enjoyment of life or property. - (4) The emissions cause damage to vegetation or property.

-(5) The emissions are or may be deleterious to human or animal health.

-(c) Exceptions: The requirements of subsection (b) do not apply where the open burning operations result from:

-(1) A fire set to prevent or abate a fire hazard, when approved by the Department and set by or under the supervision of a public officer.

-(2) A fire set for the purpose of instructing personnel in fire fighting, when approved by the Department.

-(3) A fire set for the prevention and control of disease or pests, when approved by the Department.

-(6) A fire set solely for recreational or ceremonial purposes.

-(7) A fire set solely for cooking food.

-(d) Clearing and grubbing wastes.
-The following is applicable to clearing and grubbing wastes:

-(1) As used in this subsection the following terms shall have the following meanings:
+- (5) The emissions are or may be deleterious to human or animal health. - (c) Exceptions.
+The requirements of subsections (a) and (b) do not apply where the open burning operations result from: - (1) A fire set to prevent or abate a fire hazard, when approved by the Department and set by or under the supervision of a public officer. - (2) Any fire set for the purpose of instructing personnel in fire fighting, when approved by the Department. - (3) A fire set for the prevention and control of disease or pests, when approved by the Department. - (4) (5) [Do not apply] - (6) A fire set solely for recreational or ceremonial purposes. - (7) A fire set solely for cooking food. - (d) Clearing and grubbing wastes.
+The following is applicable to clearing and grubbing wastes: - (1) As used in this subsection the following terms shall have the following meanings:

-Air curtain destructor -- A mechanical device which forcefully projects a curtain of air across a pit in which open burning is being conducted so that combustion efficiency is increased and smoke and other particulate matter are contained.
+Air curtain destructor-A mechanical device which forcefully projects a curtain of air across a pit in which open burning is being conducted so that combustion efficiency is increased and smoke and other particulate matter are contained.

-Clearing and grubbing wastes -- Trees, shrubs, and other native vegetation which are cleared from land during or prior to the process of construction.
+Clearing and grubbing wastes-Trees, shrubs and other native vegetation which are cleared from land during or prior to the process of construction.
 The term does not include demolition wastes and dirt laden roots.